juanroldan1989/applications/services/friends/README.md

 ### Docker

-- Build and run the Docker container:
+- Build and run the applications:

 ```bash
 cd applications